-Multiply the above equation with two will get
+Multiply the above equation by two will get

 2 Mgh = m r2 ω2 + I ω2 + I ω2 (1 + n1/ n2) 2 Mgh – m r2 ω2 = I ω2 (1 + n1/ n2) 2 Mgh – m r2 ω2/ ω2 (1 + n1/ n2) = I I = (2 Mgh- m r2 ω2/ ω2) / (1 + n1/ n2)……….. eq(5)